Student Expectations

 Disciplinary Actions

-2. Student suspensions will be reviewed after the four-week period.
+2. Student suspensions will be reviewed after the four (4) week suspension time period.
 Ms. DeWitt will meet with the homeroom teacher and/or principal of the student to see if improvements were made by the student.
-A decision will be made on whether or not the student will continue in the gifted program.
-The parent will be notified of the decision.
+A decision will be made on whether or not the student will receive some additional time (as determined by Ms. DeWitt,) if they will continue in the gifted program, or be dismissed from the gifted program.
+The parent will be notified of the decision via email.

 3. A grade of "NS" Needs Support in the general curriculum will result in the immediate discontinuation of gifted services.